 They say that TV rots the mind, and if so, I guess mine should be almost gone by now.
 I remember watching quite a bit of TV as a child, and loving it.
 I also loved writing books, and took a lot of ideas from the TV shows I watched (I know, sounds like I was a budding plagiarist, although I didn’t even know of the concept).

 When I was pretty young (maybe about 5?) we got our first color TV.
 My dad kept telling me we were getting a surprise, and his only clue was that it said, “It’s ten o’clock.
 Do you know where your children are?”
 This didn’t help me at all, and I kept guessing I was getting a Grandma doll.

 Ten shows I remember loving:

-The Brady Bunch.
+- The Brady Bunch.
 I remember watching this one a LOT.
 My sister had a special Brady skill: within 5 seconds of an episode beginning, she could tell you which one it was.
 Who wouldn’t like a friendly housekeeper like Alice, or like taking trips to the places they did?
-Heck, it was an early Jon and Kate without the discord!

-How could I forget Gilligan’s Island?
-But I did; thanks SIL Nancy for reminding me.
+- How could I forget Gilligan’s Island?
 My sister, a friend and I acted out several episodes of this for our parents.
 I loved Gilligan’s Island!

 What TV shows do you remember growing up?